Volcano Triathlon 2026

 Fernando Alarza Subchampion of the World Sub23

-A splendid Fernando Alarza He was proclaimed Sub23 World Runner-up this Saturday October 20 in Auckland.
-In a vibrant test, the one from Talavera de la Reina has remained at the forefront of the contest at all times.
-Alarza has offered a great level in the last round of the 2012 World Triathlon Series.
+A splendid Fernando Alarza He was crowned Under-23 World Championship runner-up this Saturday, October 20th, in Auckland.
+In a thrilling race, the rider from Talavera de la Reina remained at the front of the pack throughout.
+Alarza delivered a high level of performance in the final race of the Triathlon World Series 2012.

 The first to make the 1.5 km of swimming was Henri Schoeman, followed by Joshua Amberger and Aaron Royle.
 The best Spaniard in this segment was Fernando Alarza, who was heading to the T1 in eighth position.